The Watchstone

 From excavation, we know that Vestrafiold was one of the sources of megaliths in the Ring of Brodgar and Stones of Stenness, and, given the size and shape, may well have produced the Watchstone too.

-Incidentally, to Marwick, the Watchstone and the Dyke o’ Sean, to the north-west, bounded an area of the Ness of Brodgar isthmus, separating “the more consecrated place from the outer world.”
+Incidentally, to Marwick, the Watchstone and the Dyke o’ Sean, to the north-west, bounded an area of the Ness of Brodgar peninsula and separated “the more consecrated place from the outer world.”

 One of a pair?

-What we can also say is that the Watchstone did not stand alone.
-During roadwork in 1930, the stump of a megalith was discovered around 13 metres to its south-west.
-The find led to the two megaliths being declared a pair.
+We can also say that the Watchstone may not have stood alone.
+During roadworks in 1930, the stump of a second megalith was discovered around 13 metres to its south-west.
+The find led to the two standing stones being declared a pair.

 While this is indeed possible – particularly given the presence of other stone pairs in the area – we cannot say this was definitely the case.
 That there was another standing stone in the vicinity of the Watchstone is beyond doubt.
 What we don’t know, however, is whether the two were contemporary.

-The stump of the second stone measured 1.45 metres wide, 12.7cm thick and 90cm high, the second stone was aligned exactly north-east to south-west, at an obtuse angle to the Watchstone.
+The second stone’s stump measured 1.45 metres wide, 12.7cm thick and 90cm high and was aligned exactly north-east to south-west – at an obtuse angle to the Watchstone.

-Based on the dimensions of its stump, the lost megalith was much thinner than the Watchstone, but almost as broad.
+Based on the stump’s dimensions the lost megalith was much thinner than the Watchstone, but almost as broad.
 The stone had been raised in a socket “cut into the shaly rock to receive it and was packed at the base with small stones.”

-Obviously we can’t tell the original height of the stone but the fact the socket contained the 90cm stump beneath the ground places the depth of the socket hole on par with those investigated at the Stones of Stenness.
-Compared to the shallow sockets encountered at the Ring of Brodgar, this suggests the stone was meant to endure – it was put up and meant to stay up.
+Obviously we can’t tell the original height of the stone, but the socket that held it was c.90cm deep, on par with those investigated at the Stones of Stenness.
+Compared to the shallow sockets encountered at the Ring of Brodgar in 2008, this suggests the stone was meant to endure – it was put up and meant to stay up.

-Unfortunately, the stump was removed, and presumably destroyed, in 1930 so we don’t know if the megalith came from the same quarry as the Watchstone nor how far it travelled.
+Unfortunately, the stump was removed, and presumably destroyed, in 1930 so we don’t know for sure if the megalith came from the same quarry as the Watchstone nor how far it travelled.

 The date and circumstances of the stone’s destruction are also unknown.
-All we can say for certain is that the megalith was gone by 1693, when the first detailed account of the area was penned by an Orkney minister:
+All we can say for certain is that it was gone by 1693, when the first detailed account of the area was penned by an Orkney minister:

-The holed stone mentioned by Wallace was the Stone of Odin, which was destroyed in 1814, and the other, unnamed, megalith is clearly the Watchstone.
+The holed stone mentioned by Wallace was the Stone of Odin, which was destroyed in 1814.
+The second, unnamed, megalith is clearly the Watchstone.

 The Watchstone’s companion may have been a handy source of stone in the early historic period.
 The fact it was a third of the thickness of the Watchstone might have made it a good candidate for toppling and breaking up.
 On the other hand, its destruction may have been much earlier.

-Excavation of two socket-holes beside the Odin Stone in the 1990s showed that not only were there two megaliths close to the site of the renowned perforated stone, but that both were taken down in prehistory – either the Late Neolithic or Early Bronze Age.
+In the 1990s, excavation of socket-holes beside the site of the Odin Stone revealed that not only were there once two megaliths close to renowned perforated stone, but that both were removed in prehistory – either the Late Neolithic or Early Bronze Age.

 In both these cases, however, the megaliths were completely removed, leaving no stumps in place.